Child: Children's health

 Children's health includes the physical, mental and social well-being of children.
 Maintaining children's health implies offering them healthy foods, insuring they get enough sleep and exercise, and protecting their safety.
-Children in certain parts of the world often suffer from malnutrition, which is often associated with other conditions, such diarrhea, pneumonia and malaria.
+Children in certain parts of the world often suffer from malnutrition, which is often associated with other conditions, such as diarrhea, pneumonia and malaria.
+Only 30.8% of children aged 6 to 23 months worldwide consume a minimally diverse diet.